Colorful buildings along a canal in Burano, Italy, with boats docked nearby.

 Glassblower crafting colorful glass in Murano workshop, Venice.

-Book your visit in advance during peak season (April to October) when museums are open until 6pm; this helps avoid sold-out sessions and ensures a smoother experience.
+Book your visit in advance during peak season (April 1st to October 31st) when museums are open until 6 pm for a better chance of entry.

 Customer Reviews